 This apple curd follows in the footsteps of my blackberry curd tart but isn’t quite as complex.
 And with only five ingredients (six if you count the pinch of salt), it’s a non-fussy way to satisfy your apple cravings.

 I promised a recipe with not too many ingredients.
 This is it: apples, lemon, sugar, butter, and eggs.
 Oh, and a pinch of salt is hiding with the sugar.

-This was a mix of Envy, Honeycrisp, and Jazz, but you can use any sweet and juicy apples that break down when you cook them.
-Avoid firm and tart apples like the Pink Lady or Granny Smith.
+Which apples should you use for this apple curd?
+The pic has a mix of Envy, Honeycrisp, and Jazz apples, but you’ll probably have access to different apples than I do in Washington.
+The best apples for this curd are sweet and juicy apples that break down when you cook them.
+Avoid firm and tart apples like Pink Lady or Granny Smith apples.

 The first step in making this lemon apple curd is breaking down the apples.
 Peel, core, and roughly chop the apples.
-For one or two apples, I just do it by hand.
-For a large batch of this apple curd or if I’m making apple pie, I use this apple peeler, corer, and slicer.
+For a large batch of apple curd or if I’m making apple pie, I use this apple peeler, corer, and slicer.

 Put the chopped apples in a small to medium-sized sauce pan with water to cover the bottom (Panel #1 below).
 Heat them gently until they are soft (Panel #2), and then purée them in a food processor or run them through a food mill (Panel #3).
 If you don’t care if your curd is perfectly smooth, you can just mash the apples with a potato masher.

 Put the sugar, salt, lemon juice, and butter cubes in a medium-sized pot (Panel #4 above).
 A saucier or other pot with sloped sides helps when you have to stir the apple curd.
 If you want to add cinnamon or other apple pie spices, add them here.
 Add the apple purée (Panel #5) and heat until the butter has melted (Panel #6).